octabytes/octabytes.github.io/content/website/applications/e-commerce/magento.md

   id: magento
   name: Magento
   website: https://magento.com/
-  short_description: Magento open-source software delivers basic e-commerce capabilities that allow you to build a unique online store from the ground up.
+  description: Magento open-source software delivers basic e-commerce capabilities that allow you to build a unique online store from the ground up.
 ---